springfall2008/batpred/docs/output-data.md

 ## Baseline data

-What your battery is expected to do *over the forecast_hours duration of the plan* with no changes made by Predbat.
+Predbat outputs the following sensors to predict what your battery is expected to do *over the forecast_hours duration of the plan* with no changes made by Predbat.
 This is considered to be the 'baseline' plan:

-NB: All of Predbat's forecasts are from 'now' to the forecast_hours duration (set in apps.yaml) into the future and shouldn't be confused with 'today' figures.
+NB: All of Predbat's forecasts are from midnight today to the forecast_hours duration (set in apps.yaml) into the future and shouldn't be confused with 'today' figures.

-e.g. predbat.pv_energy is the predicted PV energy from midnight today, and for the forecast_hours (typically 48) ahead so will be much larger than sensor.solcast_pv_forecast_today which is today's Solcast PV forecast.
+e.g. predbat.pv_energy is the actual PV energy from midnight today, and for the predicted forecast_hours (typically 48) ahead so will be much larger than sensor.solcast_pv_forecast_today which is today's Solcast PV forecast.

 - predbat.battery_cycle - Predicted baseline battery cycle in kWh (total kWh processed) with attributes of the prediction every 5 minutes to end of plan